ProCreations-Official/bitnet-v3/README.md

 This implementation provides the framework for training 1-bit LLMs with the potential for significant quality improvements over existing methods. **Performance evaluation is ongoing** - we're actively seeking contributors to help with testing, benchmarking, and validation across different model sizes and datasets.

+---

+> **🚨 CONTRIBUTORS WANTED!** 🚨
+> **Help us validate BitNet v3!** We need researchers and engineers to test performance, optimize code, and validate results.
+All skill levels welcome - from bug reports to research contributions.
+[Jump to Contributing section](#-contributing---we-need-your-help) or [start a discussion](https://github.com/ProCreations-Official/bitnet-v3/discussions)!

+---

 ## 🛠️ Installation

 ### From PyPI (Recommended)